Adnan4456/NoteBook/README.md

 * Notes can be bookmarked and hide
 * Text Editor is used to style the note and to add image
 * Add and Edit  Todos
+* User can search notes
+* Sort notes according to  Date

 ### Technologies
 * Material design 3